Who are you anyway? Are you even qualified to be looking at any of this?

 Where do you find all of these polls?

 Look, 538 does a great job.
 They have a very rapidly updated list here.
 I don't use their API to automatically ingest polls (although I keep thinking maybe I should) because of how I deal with polls with multiple results and a few other things.
 But I watch that page regularly.
-I also watch a Twitter list I made full of pollsters and people who talk about polls, and sometimes I catch things there before 538 has them, or things that 538 has decided not to include for one reason or another.
+I also follow pollsters and people who talk about polls on social media and elsewhere as best I can, and sometimes I catch things there before 538 has them, or things that 538 has decided not to include for one reason or another.

 So wait, you enter the polls manually?

 Uh.
 Yeah.
 For the moment.
-Maybe I will reconsider this in 2024 depending what sources are available.
 In the past I haven't done this because A) I start showing polls each cycle before the other places tend to spin up their efforts, and B) It ties me to the source's choices of what to include and what not to.
 So, for now, when I see a poll, yes, I type the results in to my own system myself.
 Sometimes there are typos.
 I fix them as soon as I notice.

 How do you determine the averages for each state?